gobinMachine/EfficientNet-IFKRR/README.md

 # EfficientNet-IFKRR
-Leakage-free subject-wise pipeline for pMCI–sMCI for dimension reduction
+Leakage-free subject-wise pipeline for pMCI–sMCI for dimension reduction using Auto Encoder

 This repository contains the implementation of a leakage-free, subject-wise pipeline used for pMCI–sMCI classification.